 Can you draw a perfect rectangle which is most pleasing to eyes ?
 If yes, what proportions will you take?

 The question is reasonable and most of you will make a guess according to your taste of aesthetics.
-There can be many ratios of length and width which can make up the most beautiful and perfect rectangle but the idol ratio will make the most aesthetic rectangle which will suit the taste of everyone.
-This idol ratio of beauty is known as the golden ratio.
+There can be many ratios of length and width which can make up the most beautiful and perfect rectangle but there is one ratio can make up the most perfect rectangle that suits the taste of everyone.
+This unique ratio of beauty is known as the golden ratio.

 1.618 is The Golden Ratio